mreider/am/agilemarkdown-project/tags-have-their-own-pages.md

 Just like the project page - we want to be able to reorganize the list of these stories and preserve that order.

 Go ahead and regenerate this page with every sync, so we can avoid problems like the overview page has.

+## Comments

+@mreider Should the list be grouped by story status?

+@mreider Should the list show archived stories?

+@mreider Is "the reorganizing" the second way to change story priority?
+How it should work together if stories order is changed both in overview and tags pages?